Last updated:

 Existing humanitarian crisis worsened

-Nearly 74,000 people have died since the conflict in Myanmar started in 2021, including 20,000 people in 2024 alone.
+More than 75,000 people have died since the conflict in Myanmar started in 2021.
 It is the world’s third deadliest conflict, behind Ukraine and Palestine.

 Earthquakes are not a natural disaster

 Earthquakes are among the most devastating natural hazards.
-Natural hazards only become disasters when they interact with a human society or community, referred to as vulnerability in disaster studies.
+They become disasters when they interact with a vulnerability.

 Like the 2023 earthquakes in Turkey and Syria, the earthquake that devastated Myanmar and Thailand cannot be called a “natural disaster.”
 While natural hazards, such as earthquakes, are inevitable, their impact on society is not.

-Funders can help minimize the impact of this unfolding disaster and additional disasters in Myanmar and Thailand by advocating for safe building construction, supporting risk communication campaigns, making long-term investments to ensure a full recovery that incorporates risk reduction, and strengthening preparedness and resilience.
+Funders can help minimize the impact of this disaster and other disasters in Myanmar and Thailand by advocating for safe building construction, supporting risk communication campaigns, making long-term investments to ensure a full recovery that incorporates risk reduction, and strengthening preparedness and resilience.

 Cash assistance